 Two arrested in separate schemes to sell fake LSU tickets Saturday

-BATON ROUGE - Two men were arrested in separate incidents in which they both allegedly sold counterfeit LSU tickets on campus Saturday.
+BATON ROUGE - Two men from Georgia were arrested in separate incidents in which they both allegedly sold counterfeit LSU tickets on campus Saturday.

-According to arrest records, officers met with a victim who stated that 22-year-old Jordan J. Goodlett sold him four tickets for $1,100.
+According to arrest records, officers met with a victim who stated that 22-year-old Jordan J. Goodlett of Atlanta, Ga. sold him four tickets for $1,100.
 After the victim purchased the tickets he went to the LSU Atheltic Ticket Office, where he discovered the tickets were fake.

 LSUPD detectives were able to make contact with Goodlett who was still in possession of sixteen other counterfeit tickets, according to arrest records.